Fluxonium as a control qubit for bosonic quantum information: Experimental setup

 \subsection{Device fabrication}

-The devices were fabricated using tantalum on a sapphire substrate.
-The tantalum was patterned via photolithography and wet etching to form the ground plane, resonators, and qubit capacitor pads.
+The devices were fabricated with a Ta baselayer on a sapphire substrate.
+The Ta was patterned via photolithography and wet etching to form the ground plane, resonators, and qubit capacitor pads.
 The qubits were made from $\mathrm{Al/AlO}_x/\mathrm{Al}$ Josephson junctions using the bridge-free fabrication process \cite{Lotkhov2011BridgeFree}.
 All measured devices were fabricated on the same chip and share a common transmission line.